skip to content

 Postgraduate Study

-The assessment for the Astronomy MPhil degree is exclusively by research and a project and supervisor must have been identified prior to a formal application being made by the student.
+The MPhil degree is assessed exclusively through research, and a project and Supervisor must be identified prior to the candidates' formal application.
 There is no taught element.
-The degree is not suitable for physicists and mathematicians wishing to prepare for a research PhD in Astrophysics and the number of students admitted is small.
+The degree is not suitable for physicists and mathematicians wishing to prepare for a research PhD in Astrophysics, and the number of students admitted is small.

 The aims of the programme are:

-• to give students with relevant experience at first-degree level the opportunity to carry out focussed research in the discipline under close supervision; and
+• to give students with relevant experience at first-degree level the opportunity to carry out focused research in the discipline under close supervision

 Learning Outcomes